Aliases for CHRND Gene

 GeneCards Summary for CHRND Gene

 CHRND (Cholinergic Receptor, Nicotinic, Delta (Muscle)) is a Protein Coding gene.
-Diseases associated with CHRND include multiple pterygium syndrome, lethal type and cerebellar medulloblastoma.
+Diseases associated with CHRND include multiple pterygium syndrome, lethal type and myasthenic syndrome, slow-channel congenital.
 Among its related pathways are CREB Pathway and Nanog in Mammalian ESC Pluripotency.
 GO annotations related to this gene include acetylcholine-activated cation-selective channel activity and acetylcholine binding.
 An important paralog of this gene is CHRNA3.

 UniProtKB/Swiss-Prot for CHRND Gene